 This helps shoppers get a feel for a product they can’t see or touch in person, increasing the chances of conversion and retention.

-The way your site looks is important for first impressions, but it’s not the be-all and end-all.
-You also need to deliver a great customer experience and keep shoppers coming back for more.
-This, combined with eye-catching visuals, is the key to a delightful brand that retains shoppers and generates ecommerce sales.
+The way your site looks is important for first impressions, but you also need to deliver a great customer experience and keep shoppers coming back for more.
+The most successful ecommerce business owners know that brand extends beyond color and logo.
+Brand also defines and centers the customer so that each visitor has a personalized experience that builds brand affinity and keeps them coming back.

-Who are the 5 largest ecommerce companies in the world?
+What are the top ecommerce companies in the world?

-The five largest ecommerce companies in the world are Amazon, Home Depot, Walmart, Alibaba, and Prosus.
-Amazon is by far the biggest competitor, with a value of $1.6 billion.
+Some of the largest ecommerce companies in the world are Amazon, Home Depot, Walmart, Alibaba, eBay, Rakuten, Shein, and Prosus.
+Ecommerce marketplace Amazon is by far the largest, bringing in revenue of $514 billion in 2022.

 What are the best ecommerce companies?

 The best ecommerce companies are Amazon, Shopify, and Etsy.
 Amazon is an online marketplace where shoppers can buy millions of products from a range of different categories.
-Shopify allows small businesses, DTC brands, and ecommerce business owners to build an online storefront quickly and easily with a number of powerful integrations and design opportunities.
-Etsy is a homemade seller site that lets everyday people sell products they’ve made to the masses.
+Shopify is an ecommerce platform allowing small businesses, DTC brands, and ecommerce companies to build an online storefront quickly and easily with a number of powerful integrations and design opportunities.
+Etsy is another online marketplace catering to handmade sellers and vintage resellers.

 How many ecommerce brands are there?